 - Sea glass, marbles, aquarium glass, colored craft glass

 - Two glasses or clear jars.
 One small enough to fit inside the other

 - A tea light candle

-Use your choice of sea glass to fill the space between but personally I decided on sticking with the lighter and brighter pieces since the idea was to place a small tea light in the centre.
-The flame from a tea light isn’t quite strong enough to shine through my darker pieces.
+The glasses I used were an old tea-light glass and a short Kilner/Mason jar.
+You probably have a couple of glasses in your home that could work for this project but if not, look for them second-hand at a local charity or thrift shop.
+Next, use your choice of glass to fill the space between.
+I decided to stick with the lighter and brighter pieces since the idea was to place a small tea light in the center.
+The flame from a tea light isn’t strong enough to shine through my darker pieces.

 No glue or tools are required to make a sea glass candle

 Essentially, all you do is place one glass inside the other and fill the space between.
 Make sure that the glasses allow for at least a centimeter of space between them.
 That will give you plenty of space to fill with sea glass.
 No glue, tools, or other equipment is needed.
 When you’re finished you have a beautiful handmade votive that you can keep or gift.

 What I also like about my design is that it’s easy to change up the design or clean it.
 Since there aren’t any pieces glued in place you can empty the inner glass pieces out.
 Then you can wash and rearrange as you’d like and you’re back in business with a fresh new design.
 Easy, fun, quick, creative, and beautiful.
 What else could you ask for in a rainy day project?

 Making candles is far easier than you’d think!
 Usually, it involves melting the wax, adding scent and color, and pouring it into a vessel.
 Here are some creative candle making ideas to get you inspired: